fac27/FAC-webAgency/README.md

 ## Approach

 The motto at the start was "more issues, less problems" but actually creating lots of tiny issues made the workflow extremely inefficient.
 We're at a point now we take responsibility for larger jobs and look over each other's work.
 Progress has been much faster.
+We have maintained a mobile first approach so there is expected deformation when viewing on a desktop, we have almost strictly kept our html tags to semantic element tags for accessibility purposes and have succefully sustained a 100% lighthouse rating while monitoring screen reader access.
+We have emphasised a strong structure in our css for readability, using 'chapters' to chunk related primitives and have also conserved a BEM naming convention where necessary.